Information for Developers

 striderVR is a hardware platform that allows for natural movement in virtual reality environments.
 The user steps onto a platform, that is able to apply a rotation and a linear displacement to him at the same time.
 As the user walks on the striderVR platform, it will response with rotation and linear displacement so that the user never leaves the platform and his body orientation is always kept the same.
-This gives the user a near perfect illusion of walking in a virtual world, while in the physical world he neither leaves the striderVR platform nor turning away his body.
+This gives the user a near perfect illusion of walking in a virtual world, while in the physical world he neither leaves the striderVR platform nor turns his body away.

 Controlling striderVR platform motion: